Sagnik1269/task-management/README.md

 ## Technologies

 - Python (3.9+)
-- Flask or FastAPI for web framework
+- Flask for web framework
 - SQLAlchemy for ORM
-- SQLite or PostgreSQL for database
+- SQLite for database
 - JWT for authentication
 - Pytest for unit testing